 - $50 on the under: $93.5 in total, profit of $43.5

 In-game totals betting works the same way as pregame bets; however, the only difference is that you’re betting on a contest that’s already underway.
 Consequently, you’ll notice the frequent movement of the line and odds, reflecting the action in the game.
 That means that you have to react swiftly if you don’t want to miss out on the odds you like.

 Sportsbooks usually release new totals before each time period — quarter, half, inning, etc. You can benefit if you’re able to predict the momentum swings successfully.
 For instance, when a team gets off to a slow start, the books will lower the total scoring threshold to reflect this.
 But if your research and instincts tell you that the scoring will pick up later, you could bet the over and take advantage of the reduced lines.

-Over/under betting is also a big part of individual sports, such as boxing, UFC, golf and tennis.
+Over/under betting is also a big part of individual sports, such as boxing, UFC, golf, and tennis.
 In fighting sports, you’re betting on the number of rounds the bout will last rather than the combined score.
-A typical boxing over/under might look like this:
+At Caesars Sportsbook in Maryland, a typical boxing over/under might look like this: